bioinfo-pf-curie/mpiBWA/README.md

 worker and with 176 worker it makes 4Gb per cpu.  <br />
 Above 4Gb per workers the memory pressure could be high.  <br />

+Never use the mpiBWA version with 1 worker, in this case prefer the original BWA MEM algorithm. <br />

+4) Next moves are

+	a) manage the trimmed reads. <br />
+	b) reduce memory load during the first step of the algorithm with a sliding buffers.  <br />

 Release 1.0 from 04/11/2017